mikiiiss/Logistic-optimization/README.md

 ## Contributors
 Michael
 ## folder
-root folder
-requirements.txt: a text file lsiting the projet's dependancies .gitignore: a text file listing files and folders to be ignored README.md: Markdown text with a brief explanation of the project and the repository structure.
+-requirements.txt: a text file lsiting the projet's dependancies

+-.gitignore: a text file listing files and folders to be ignored

+-README.md: Markdown text with a brief explanation of the project and the repository structure.